 2 large yellow onions, cut in half and sliced

-3 ½ to 4 lb chuck roast, trimmed of excess fat
+3 ½ to 4 lb chuck or rump roast trimmed of excess fat

 Sea salt and freshly ground black pepper

 1 T liquid beef bouillon concentrate

 4 cloves garlic, cut in half

 Provolone cheese, sliced

 Buttered and toasted Italian hoagie rolls